Avoiding Eleven Common Mistakes Made By Collectors And Dealers

 sold them in all their rusted, dented glory.

-- Buying items because they are impressive rather profitable
+- Buying items because they are impressive rather than profitable

 creates cash flow problems.
 This is usually a problem with